HTTP Status Codes

 Not Found |

-No information available or the requested URL was not found on the server.
-For example, when the headword could not be found, a region or domain identifier does not exist, or the headword does not contain any attribute that match the filters in the request.
-It may also be the case that the URL is misspelled or incomplete. |
+No information available or the requested URL was not found on the server or you are a Sandbox customer who attempted to access a word that doesn’t begin with 'A' or its equivalent.
+Paid plan For example, when the headword could not be found, a region or domain identifier does not exist, or the headword does not contain any attribute that match the filters in the request.
+It may also be the case that the URL is misspelled or incomplete.
+Sandbox For example, querying the Words endpoint with “computer” will trigger this error for Sandbox users, while “apple” will work since it begins with 'A’.
+See also: Trial the API.
+To access all words, please upgrade to a paid plan. |

 414 |